luanelioliveira/k8s-study/README.md

 $ kubectl create -f samples/environments/prod --save-config --record
 ```

+- Get ip minukube: ```minikube ip```
-- Then open http://ip-address:30701/ to see your app.
+- Then open http://cluster-ip:30701/ to see your app.
-- Connect postgres database http://ip-address:30700/ with database `postgres`, user `postgres` and password `postgres`
+- Connect postgres database http://cluster-ip:30700/ with database `postgres`, user `postgres` and password `postgres`

 ## 🤔 How to contribute